MPFEConsultancy/mpfeconsultancy.github.io/blog/_posts/2019-03-01-windows-automation-services-ElysianIT.md

 title: Providing Windows Automation services for Elysian IT
 image: /assets/img/DSC-Push.png
 description: >
   In November 2018 MPFE Consultancy were engaged by Elysian IT to provide Windows Automation services in support of a fixed term project they had with a major Financial Technology client.
-This post described that engagement and the services we were able to provide in order to successfully deliver the clients requirements on time.
+This post describes that engagement and the technology we implemented to successfully deliver the requirement on time.
 sitemap: false
 hide_last_modified: true
 author: mark